orbitalquark/textadept/doc/manual/3_Compiling.md

 Compiling Textadept on Windows is no longer supported.
-If you wish to do so however, you will need a C compiler that supports the C99 standard (Microsoft's does not) and the [GTK+ for Windows bundle][GTK-Win32] and win_iconv libraries.
+If you wish to do so however, you will need a C compiler that supports the C99 standard (Microsoft's does not) and the [GTK+ for Windows bundle][GTK-Win32] (2.16 is recommended).

 The preferred way to compile for Windows is cross-compiling from Linux.
-To do so, in addition to the GTK+ development libraries mentioned above, you will need [MinGW][MinGW] with the Windows header files and the Windows [bundle][GTK-Win32] along with win_iconv.
-The former should be available from your package manager.
+To do so, in addition to the GTK bundle mentioned above, you will need [MinGW][MinGW] with the Windows header files.
+They should be available from your package manager.
-The latter you will have to download manually.

 [GTK-Win32]: http://www.gtk.org/download-windows.html
 [MinGW]: http://mingw.org